 At Dental Reflections, our goal is to provide dentistry that is undetectable.
-We create crowns and fillings with restorations that look and feel like your natural teeth.
+We create dental crowns and fillings for patients in Perth with restorations that look and feel like your natural teeth.
+All dental crown cases are assessed by our experienced and skilled dentists Dr Ina Labuschagne, Dr Sean Archibald, Dr Greg Crane and Dr John Lam.

 Dental crowns improve the appearance and durability of broken-down teeth and make the smile appear “as new”.
-This is an extremely reliable technique for repairing the most severe of dental problems caused through accidents, diseases or wear.
+This is an extremely reliable technique for repairing the most severe dental problems caused through accidents, diseases or wear.
 Dental crowns can replace missing teeth to offer a complete smile and a functional bite.
-In teeth with root canal fillings, dental crowns can prevent breakage.
+If you have teeth that may be fitted with root canal fillings, you may be interested in getting dental crowns as well, as they can prevent further breakage.

-Fitting a dental crown usually requires two visits to our practice.
-Initially your dentist will remove decay, shape the tooth to allow room for the crown to sit on top of the prepared tooth.
+The fitting of dental crowns usually requires two visits to our Perth practice.
+Initially, your dentist will remove decay, shape the tooth to allow room for the crown to sit on top of the prepared tooth.
 A temporary crown is then placed while the definitive crown is being created.

 Restore a healthy smile with dental crowns!